- A 1x Base ring section (steel)

 - The closure has two "J" clips one for each side.
 One side/clip is used as a hinge and the other side as a removable lock.

 Please let us know how you get on with assembly.

 In the 1970's, '80s and '90s NASA and the DOD spent millions of dollars trying to find out what made helicopter and jet fighter pilots sick when using simulators.
 Their conclusion - the more expert you are at something the better able your brain is in predicting what will happen next and if your prediction is not fulfilled then 80%+ of the population will feel sick.

 For the most part we are pretty expert at walking having done so since we were toddlers.
 Walking is how we explore our world and make sense of its size and space.

-So if you are seated and your visual cues are you are walking then you are likely to feel sick unless you can give your brain the cues its expecting.
-A ROVR enables you to provide those cues and so sickness is no longer a problem.
+So if you are seated and your visual cues are you are walking then you are likely to feel sick unless you can give your brain the physical cues it's expecting.
+A ROVR enables you to provide those physical cues and so sickness is no longer a problem.
 It's worth remembering when we move our legs our brains only take a limited set of sensory inputs from the many available, to register walking, and reciprocating movement of legs and weight bearing on the legs appear to be critical.